Social Media

 PlayPost Category - PlayPlay - Post Category - OutdoorOutdoor

 MacRitchie Reservoir Park just might be our favourite park in Singapore.
-After all, it’s huge – fun fact: MacRitchie Reservoir is part of the Central Catchment Nature Reserve and was the first water supply system to be implemented in Singapore.
-It is known for the shaded MacRitchie Reservoir trails, water sports like kayaking and canoeing, and endless opportunities for spotting wildlife such as monkeys, snakes and monitor lizards.
+Fun fact: MacRitchie Reservoir is part of the Central Catchment Nature Reserve and was the first water supply system to be implemented in Singapore.
+It is known for the shaded MacRitchie Reservoir trails and the Instragram-worthy MacRitchie Treetop Walk, water sports like kayaking and canoeing, and endless opportunities for spotting wildlife such as monkeys, snakes and monitor lizards.
 There’s also an on-site café and handy amenities like a parking garage and restrooms, all of which make MacRitchie Reservoir extremely kid-friendly.
-Here’s everything you need to know for exploring all 12 hectares of MacRitchie Reservoir Park with kids (or on your own).
-Do note that pets are not allowed due to its extensive wildlife, so leave the furbabies at home!

 Read more: Ultimate Guide to Fort Canning Park